-Program Area(s): American Politics; Comparative Politics
+Program Area(s): Comparative Politics; American Politics

-Regional Specialization(s): United States; Asia
+Regional Specialization(s): United States; Southeast Asia; Asia

 Professor Winters specializes on oligarchs and elites spanning a range of historical and contemporary cases, including ancient Athens and Rome, medieval Europe, the United States, as well as Indonesia, Singapore, and the Philippines.
 His book, Oligarchy (Cambridge 2011), won APSA’s 2012 Gregory M. Luebbert Award for the Best Book in Comparative Politics.
 It has been translated into Indonesian and will also be published in Chinese and Spanish.
 His research, publications, and teaching focus on the areas of comparative and political economy.
 In addition to oligarchy, important themes in his work include state-capital relations, capital mobility and the structural power of investors, the World Bank, human rights, authoritarianism, and democratic transitions in post-colonial states.
 He has conducted extensive research in the region of Southeast Asia.
-His current research focuses on oligarchic formation, wealth defense, and the relationship between liberal democracy and permanent wealth stratification.

 In 2006, 2008, 2012, and 2013, Professor Winters was named to the Associated Student Government (ASG) Faculty Honor Roll for teaching excellence (chosen by student nomination and vote).
 In 2014, the Politics Department awarded him the Farrell Teaching Prize.